stoerr/webwatch/doc/searchjobs.md

   existing project code for examples) to keep prompts and result extraction typed and testable.
 - Do not attempt to defensively handle `null` API keys or model objects; follow the project convention and let the program fail if mandatory components are missing.
-- When writing seen files, write to `*-new.json` first and let the caller move to the stable name only on successful email delivery.

 Testing

 - Unit tests should validate parsing of `searchjobs.json` and the job object defaults.
-- Logic tests should mock the `SearchExtractor` (or the AiServices builder) to return controlled strings (`NOT FOUND` and a non-empty payload) to validate exit codes, output, and seen-file creation.
+- Logic tests should mock the `SearchExtractor` (or the AiServices builder) to return controlled strings (`NOT FOUND` and a non-empty payload) to validate exit codes and output.
 - Do not make live calls to OpenAI in unit tests.

 Operational notes